 Diseased blood vessels, tissues and nerves need to be removed from the interior of a tooth.
-To accomplish this, your dentist completes a root canal.
+To accomplish this, your dentist typically performs a root canal.
 Removing bacteria and decay prevents infection from spreading and prevents the need for an extraction.

 Periodontal (Gum) Therapy